MacKaSL/MacKaTheme/README.md

 1. `$ ./install-macka-theme.sh`

-2. Restart Xcode, select your new Ciapre theme in Color settings.
+2. Restart Xcode, select your new theme in Color settings.